 The ALC believes that Adult Education is the backbone of workforce development.
 Though Baltimore has a number of workforce training programs, many residents lack a sufficient educational functioning or English speaking level to qualify for the programs without completing adult education classes first.
 With six full-time employees, 22 part-time instructors, and 50 volunteers, the ALC gives learners the opportunity to increase their skills and self-confidence, making them more eligible for jobs with family-sustaining wages, better equipped to support their children’s academic development, and more civically engaged.

 When Joyce Bates and her fellow learners are celebrated at next week’s Achievement Night, her kids will be there cheering her on.
 So will someone else who was so inspired by what Bates accomplished, she decided to sign up for classes at the ALC: her mother.
 Bates has become something of an evangelist for going back to school.
-“My mother is going now, my aunt is going in September, and an older coworker of my is going too,” she says.
+“My mother is going now, my aunt is going in September, and an older coworker of mine is going too,” she says.

 Bates, who lives in the Pen Lucy neighborhood, plans to continue her education in the fall at Baltimore City Community College.
 She’s not certain what career path she wants to pursue but thinks she’ll continue in the health professions, perhaps exploring a longtime interest in mental health.
 “I’m thinking about psychiatry,” she says.
 “I’d like to go all the way through, become a doctor.”